Dynamics 365 for Finance and Operations, Enterprise edition cloud deployment overview

 - Admin passwords on these environments should NOT be changed.
 Environments that have admin passwords changed will be flagged by Microsoft.
 Microsoft reserves the right to, and will reset the admin password.

-- Adding new user accounts to the VMs is NOT supported.
-Microsoft reserves the right to, and will remove the newly added user accounts.
+- Adding new user accounts to any Microsoft managed VM is NOT permitted.
+Microsoft reserves the right to, and will remove the newly added user accounts without providing notice.

 Remote Desktop (RDP) lockdown

 Customers are now required to complete additional setup to connect to Dynamics 365 for Finance and Operations virtual machines (VMs) through Microsoft Remote Desktop (RDP).
 This additional setup applies to all Microsoft-managed environments, including Tier 1 through Tier 5 sandboxes and add-ons.
 In order to connect to Tier 1 through Tier 5 sandbox environments, you must explicitly enable access from your organization’s IP address space.
 This can be done by a Lifecycle Services (LCS) user who has access to the Environment page (Maintain > Enable Access) where they can enter the IP address space that will be used to connect to the virtual machines through Remote Desktop.
-Multiple entries can be specified.
-Each entry is either a single IP address (example: 10.10.10.10) or a range of IP addresses (example: 192.168.1.0/24).
+Access rules are either a single IP address (example: 10.10.10.10) or an IP address range (example: 192.168.1.0/24).
+You may add multiple entries at once as a semi-colon(;) separated list (example: 10.10.10.10;126.96.36.199;192.168.1.0/24).
 These entries are used to configure the Azure Network Security Group that is associated with your environment’s virtual network.
 For more information, see Filter network traffic with network security groups.

 Ensure that public IP addresses, such as a coffee shop location, are NOT configured.